lvcascouto/lvcascouto/README.md

 </p>

-I'm a **Front-End Developer** focused on crafting **accessible, high-performance, and pixel-perfect user interfaces**.
+I'm a **Front-End Developer** focused on building **high-performance, accessible, responsive and pixel-perfect digital experiences**.

-I translate visual direction into scalable interfaces, turning technical constraints into deliberate design decisions.
-For me, building a good interface goes beyond making it work — I care about **why it should exist, how it should feel, and how every detail contributes to the experience**, giving ideas structure, interfaces character, and every decision a clear purpose.
+My work moves between two complementary disciplines: translating UI prototypes into faithful, scalable interfaces while turning technical constraints into consistent design solutions; and conceiving digital projects end to end, from visual direction and interface structure to code and implementation.

-I bridge the gap between **design and code**, bringing together visual clarity, thoughtful interaction and clean, scalable engineering.
+I work at the intersection of **design and engineering**, where visual clarity, thoughtful interaction and clean, scalable architecture come together.
+I care about the details that make an interface not only work well, but feel coherent, intentional and purposeful.

 #### What I Build

-- **Front-End Development**
+- **Front-End Engineering**
 - **UI Engineering & Design Systems**
 - **Custom Websites & Digital Experiences**
-- **Accessibility, Performance & SEO**
+- **Accessible, Performant & SEO-Ready Interfaces**
 - **Creative Development**
 - **Open Source & Developer Tools**

 #### Current Focus

-- **Front-End Developer at [APCD](https://www.linkedin.com/company/apcd-associa%C3%A7%C3%A3o-paulista-de-cirurgi%C3%B5es-dentistas/)** — Developing new features and components, maintaining legacy applications, and translating event prototypes into production-ready interfaces for high-traffic events such as [CIOSP](https://www.ciosp.com.br).
+- **Front-End Developer at [APCD](https://www.linkedin.com/company/apcd-associa%C3%A7%C3%A3o-paulista-de-cirurgi%C3%B5es-dentistas/)** – Developing new features and components, maintaining legacy applications, and translating UI prototypes into production-ready interfaces for high-visibility projects such as [CIOSP](https://www.ciosp.com.br).

-- **Founder of Lucas Code** — Running my own Web Development Studio, focused on creating custom digital experiences for brands, professionals and businesses.
+- **Founder of Lucas Code** – Building an independent Web Development Studio focused on custom digital solutions for brands, professionals and businesses.

 <br>